leo-mazzone/mazzone.space/README.md

 ## README
 This is the source code for [mazzone.space](https://mazzone.space)

-To bundle and serve for local development:
+To bundle and serve for local development (with the optional `--drafts` flag):

 ```
 bundle exec jekyll serve